AplaProject/apla-docs-en/introduction/templates2.rst

 Now(Format, Interval)
 ==============================
 This function returns the current time in the specified format, which by default is the UNIX format (number of seconds elapsed since January 1, 1970).
-If the requested time format is *datetime*, then date and time are shown as YYYY-MM-DD HH:MI:SS.
+If the requested time format is *datetime*, then date and time are shown as ``YYYY-MM-DD HH:MI:SS``.
 An interval can be specified in the second parameter (for instance, *+5 days*).

-* *Format* - output format with a desired combination of YYYY, MM, DD, HH, MI, SS or *datetime*;
+* *Format* - output format with a desired combination of ``YYYY, MM, DD, HH, MI, SS`` or *datetime*,
-* *Interval* - backward or forward time offset;
+* *Interval* - backward or forward time offset.

 .. code:: js